FOLLOW US

 Protects against fraud

-By insisting that contracts be in writing, it diminishes the chances of parties claiming can terms that were never agreed upon.
+By requiring contracts to be in writing, the statute reduces the chance that a party will claim terms that were never agreed upon.

 Ensures legal clarity